History of Palestine: Byzantine period

 The Christian Ghassanid Arabs were the largest Arab group in Palestine.
 Starting in the third century, they migrated from South Arabia and settled in Palaestina Secunda and Palaestina Tertia, where they created two client kingdoms that served as the Byzantines' buffer zones.
-The Ghassanids were a source for toops for the Byzantines and fought with them against the Persians and their allies, the Arab Lakhmids.
+The Ghassanids were a source for troops for the Byzantines and fought with them against the Persians and their allies, the Arab Lakhmids.

 In 106, the Romans annexed the territory of the Nabataean client kingdom into the province of Arabia Petraea, apparently without bloodshed, but the Nabataeans, who controlled many important trade routes, continued to prosper.
 The incorporation of the Nabataean kingdom began a slow process of hellenization and after the fourth century Greek replaced Aramaic for formal purposes.
 Most Nabataeans probably converted to Christianity.

 In the late 5th and early 6th century, the Samaritans staged several revolts.
 The first occurred in 484 and required considerable force to put down.
 The Samaritans' synagogue on Mt.
 Gerizim was replaced with a church as punishment.
 Another uprising took place in 529 when the Samaritans attacked Christians and Jews and burned estates and churches.
 The revolt was crushed by the Byzantines aided by Christian Ghassanid Arabs, who took thousands of Samaritans as slaves.
 A third revolt erupted in 556.
 This time, Jews and Samaritans joined forces against the Christians.
 Little is known about these revolts, but the probable cause for them was the Byzantines' discrimination against non-Christians.
-The rebellions and the authorities anti-Samaritan policies caused the Samaritians' numbers to dwindle and contributed to solidifying Christian dominance in Palestine.
+The rebellions and the authorities anti-Samaritan policies caused the Samaritans' numbers to dwindle and contributed to solidifying Christian dominance in Palestine.

 In 602, the final war between the Byzantine Empire and its eastern rival the Persian Empire (Sasanid Empire) broke out.
 In 613 the Persians invaded the Levant and the Jews revolted against the Byzantines, hoping to secure autonomy for Jerusalem.
 The following year Persian-Jewish forces captured Caesarea and Jerusalem, destroying its churches, massacring its Christian population, and taking the True Cross and other relics as trophies.
-The Jews gained dominance over Jerusalem, but the Persians found it more expedient to side with the Christians who constituted the overwhelming majority of the population and in 617 the Persians returned the city to them.
-Meanwhile, the Roman emperor Heraclius began a successful counter-offensive.
-By 627/8 he was advancing into the Persian heartland.
+The Roman emperor Heraclius made a successful counter-offensive and by 627/8 he was advancing into the Persian heartland.

 The Persians sued for peace and had to return the Roman provinces they had captured and the stolen relics.
 In March 629, Heraclius triumphantly returned the True Cross to Jerusalem.
 Heraclius had promised the Jews pardon for their earlier treachery but the Christians had not forgotten the Jews' atrocities.
 At their insistence, Heraclius expelled the Jews from Jerusalem and had those involved in the uprising executed.